Packing and planning tips for the budget traveler in Europe

 - Go to the food market.
 Almost every city has some form of central market, whether it’s outside or in a large market hall.
 Here the street food tends to be cheaper, and you can try lots of local cuisines in one place.

 - Eat and drink like the locals.
 Food catered towards tourists generally has higher prices and lower quality than the traditional cuisine.
 Drink local wine in Italy, or Rakija in Southeast Europe, or Brennevin in Iceland, or local beer in Germany and Belgium.
 Eat codfish cakes in Portugal, shortbread in Scotland, rye bread in Scandinavia, paella in Spain, a big Sunday roast in England.
-Food is a great gateway into a culture, so be adventurous and commit to the local foods.
+Food is a great gateway to a culture, so be adventurous and commit to the local foods.

 - Take day trips to neighboring towns and cities.
 This allows you to see something new outside the major city if you are short on time, and you can usually find a cheap bus or train pretty easily.